dymcio6/simple_js_server/README.md

 # simple_js_server
-I want to practise and understand the basic of http funcionality
+I want to practise and understand the basic of http functionality